318 Tips To Succeed At Online Dating

 - Remember, just one outstanding person can change your life for a lifetime.
 So, hang in there.

-- Gear up for an emotional marathon and expect to stumble, fall and be injured during this journey/adventure.
+- Gear up for an emotional marathon and expect to stumble, expect to fall and accept that you may be injured during this journey/adventure.

 - Consider location and don’t date someone who lives a distance that is too far to visit three times a week, just in case a relationship develops.